374B/Works.Fluent/README.md

 Comparer takes any method or function with a signature of Func<T,T,bool> so we can leverage the StringComparer.OrdinalIgnoreCase.Equals method or we could write our own method if we wanted.

 FluentSwitch also provides much better handling of collections.
-If for example you wanted to loop through a collection and try to match each value, traditionally you might write something like:
+If for example you wanted to loop through a collection and try to match each value you might traditionally write something like:

       var values = new List<string> { "A", "B", "C" };